dewan-ahmed/dewan-ahmed.github.io/_posts/2023-04-10-identity-crisis-devrel.md

 ### Battling for an identity

-When I started my first official DevRel role at IBM, the answer to "what do you do at IBM?" never ended in one line.
-I was tired to explain my role every time so I [wrote a blog to explain](https://medium.com/@dewanahmed/what-i-do-as-a-developer-advocate-at-ibm-da2252179f6).
-Long before I had the title, I was delivering talks, hosting meetups, and writing technical blogs on my own time.
+Long before I had the title of developer advocate, I was delivering talks, hosting meetups, and writing technical blogs on my own time.
 I was doing this out of joy and could never imagine that I could do this full-time (and get paid to do so).

 As a full-time software engineer doing "DevRel thing" on the side, I didn't have an identity crisis.
 I was just another software engineer who was active in writing and public speaking.
-As soon as I started to do DevRel full-time, I started to ask myself "how valuable and visible is my work?".
+When I started to do DevRel full-time, I asked myself "how valuable and visible is my work?".
 Check out what [Rachel](https://twitter.com/rachelnabors) has to say about the value of tech writing:

 ![value of tech writing](/assets/images/2023/rachel-tweet-1.png)